ibm-cloud-docs/secure-enterprise/access-project.md

 1. Click **Add** to add your policy configuration to your access summary.
 1. Click **Assign**.

 It's a best practice to [assign access to an access group](/docs/enterprise-management?topic=enterprise-management-access-enterprises) and then add users to the access group, instead of assigning access to users one by one.
-However, you can assign access to a single user by going to **Manage** > **Access (IAM)** > **Users** and selecting the user you want to assign access to.
+That way, you can quickly find which users have access to projects by viewing the access that is assigned to the access group.
+However, you can assign access to a single user by going to **Manage** > **Access (IAM)** > **Users** and selecting the user that you want to assign access to.
 For more information, go to [Setting up access groups](/docs/account?topic=account-groups&interface=ui).
 {: tip}

 ## Granting access between the Projects service and other {{site.data.keyword.cloud_notm}} services
 {: #user-create-role}

 Before a project can validate or deploy configurations, the Projects service must be authorized in your account to communicate with other {{site.data.keyword.cloud_notm}} services.
 The following table lists the required authorizations.
-This authorization is only required once.
+This authorization is only required one time.

-An IAM administrator or a user with the required roles on those services can automatically grant authorizations by creating a project in your account, or they can [create the service to service authorizations manually](/docs/account?topic=account-serviceauth&interface=ui).
+An IAM administrator or a user with the required roles on those services can automatically grant authorizations by creating a project in your account.
+Or, they can [create the service to service authorizations manually](/docs/account?topic=account-serviceauth&interface=ui).
 {: tip}

 | Role | Source | Target | Source account |